Professor, Department of International Relations

 Koç University, Istanbul

-Caner Bakır is an Associate Professor of political science with particular emphasis on international and comparative economy, and public policy and administration of the College of Administrative Sciences and Economics at Koç University.
+Caner Bakır is a professor of political science with particular emphasis on international and comparative economy, and public policy and administration of the College of Administrative Sciences and Economics at Koç University.

-Caner is co-director of the Center for Globalization, Peace and Democratic Governance (GLODEM).
+Caner is the director of the Center for Globalization, Peace and Democratic Governance (GLODEM).
 He joined Koç University in September 2004 from Monash University where he was an Assistant Lecturer in its Accounting and Finance Department.
 Prior to this, he worked for Agricultural Bank of Turkey as a banking specialist.

 His qualifications are Bachelor of Public Administration and Politics from the Middle East Technical University, Graduate Diploma in Money, Banking and Finance from Banking School, Master of International Political Economy from the University of Warwick, and a PhD in Politics from Monash University.

-Caner’s interdisciplinary & comparative research and teaching interests are in international and comparative political economy, public policy and administration, and international business.
+Caner’s interdisciplinary and comparative research and teaching interests are in international and comparative political economy, public policy and administration, and international business.

 Caner’s research has demonstrated that institutional and policy change is more likely to occur when institutional entrepreneurs are enabled by the structural and institutional contexts, and agency-level complementarities (e.g., multiple identities) in the various stages of public policymaking.